the-maux/Chartboard/README.md

 Core code is written in JavaScript and Python, and used many technology (*django, flexbox, bootstrap*).
 Its widgets (called 'tiles' in Chartboard's terminology) have two categories 'text' and 'chart'
 It's **responsive** but was made for big screen (optimized for larger screens in your office)
-Tipboard-1.0 code sources has been fully refactored to be:
- - cloud-ready
- - with helm to support multi-cloup
- - with native pypi support for pip install and python multi-os continuity
- - build with C.I to assure code quality/security

 Wiki is [here](https://github.com/the-maux/Chartboard/wiki) (in wip) ChartJS demo can be found [here](http://jerairrest.github.io/react-chartjs-2/)